fjkz/tt-runner/doc/en/README.md

 Script files must be executable in Unix.
 That is, they must have readable and executable permission.
 Non-executable scripts fail.
 And do not forget the shebang (the header starting with `#!`).

-Test scripts must exit with a non-zero status code when it fails. `tt-runner` verifies whether each script succeeded or failed with the status code.
+Test scripts must exit with a non-zero status code when it fails. `ttap` verifies whether each script succeeded or failed with the status code.

-Note that each script is executed in the directory where it exists. `tt-runner` changes the working directory internally when it runs a script.
+Note that each script is executed in the directory where it exists. `ttap` changes the working directory internally when it runs a script.
 If you do not want to change the working directory, you can set `--no-change-dir` option.

 The following environment variables are assigned when scripts are run.

-- `TT_RUNNER_EXEC_DIR` has the working directory path where `tt-runner` is executed.
+- `TTAP_EXEC_DIR` has the working directory path where `ttap` is executed.
-- `TT_RUNNER_ROOT_DIR` has the root directory path of the test suite.
+- `TTAP_ROOT_DIR` has the root directory path of the test suite.
-- `TT_RUNNER_OUTPUT_DIR` has the directory path where the test result will be put.
+- `TTAP_OUTPUT_DIR` has the directory path where the test result will be put.

 Multiple test cases can be written in a file if the scripts output is formatted with TAP.
 For example, [Bats](https://github.com/sstephenson/bats) can be used.
 Scripts which file names end with `.bats` or `.t` are expected to output TAP-formatted results.
 These suffixes can be changed with `--tap-regex` option.